Learning Feynman integrals from differential equations with neural networks: Examples

 The first spurious singularity, $s_{23} + m_{\rm t}^2 = 0$, crosses the $s_{12}$ channel.
 Therefore, in addition to the cut on the physical singularities at the boundary of the $s_{12}$ channel, we also need a cut to exclude the spurious singularity from the \ac{DE} dataset.
 We choose $10 \%$ of the largest value of $s_{12}$ for the former, and $1\%$ for the latter.
 The shape of the $s_{12}$ channel and the spurious cut crossing it are shown in \cref{fig:region-plot-tb}.
 We stress that this is a novel feature, absent in the previous examples.
 We take 20 boundary points, with 5 manually placed on the boundaries and the remaining 15 randomly sampled from the interior of the physical~region.

 While for the previous examples we found that three hidden layers were sufficient, we see a performance improvement by moving to four layers for the top double box.
 We plot the learning curve in \cref{fig:training-topbox}, where the difficulty in training at this level of analytic complexity is revealed by the instability of the loss function.
 Indeed, in order to make the figure clearer, in this case we plot only the ``best'' learning curve, namely the one ending with the lowest loss value.
+The other curves are in this case qualitatively the same.
 We observe that this is a result of a small fraction of training points being pathological, which was not regulated by increasing the cuts.
+The learning curve ends in a region which is not visually a plateau due to a setting that terminates training a fixed number of epochs after the learning rate has reached the minimum value of $10^{-8}$ (see \cref{sec:train}).
 This time the training of a single \ac{NN} takes around 32 minutes.
 In testing, the performance of the basis functions varied by up to an order of magnitude as measured by the mean absolute difference per basis function.
 However, the average fit is good, with a cumulative mean of the logarithmic ratio of $1.4 \times 10^{-3}$ and a mean magnitude of the relative difference of $3.9\times10^{-3}$. \Cref{fig:rel-diff-topbox,fig:ratio-topbox} respectively show the distributions of the magnitude of the relative difference and the logarithm of the ratio, in the successive $\eps$ orders.
+See \cref{app:topbox} for further plots.

-For this example, we found some replica trainings to fail, having a differential error in validation up to a few times larger than the others.
-We discarded these replicas and re-trained replacements.
+For this example, we found $\approx 50\%$ ($\approx 40\%$) of the replica trainings for the real (imaginary) part to fail, having a differential error in validation up to a few times larger than the others.
+Given the exploratory nature of this study, we decided to train a larger number of replicas, and keep in the final ensemble the ten which perform the best according to the differential error.
+Further study is required to understand the onset of this phenomenon, and mitigate it.
+For example, improvements in the optimisation algorithm have been shown to reduce the fraction of discarded replicas from $30\%$ to $1\%$ in Parton-Distribution-Function fits~\cite{NNPDF:2021njg}.
+Furthermore, more sophisticated algorithms for selecting replicas to boost the performance of the ensemble are available in the machine-learning literature (see e.g.~\incite{ZHOU2002239}), and it would be interesting to test them in our approach as well.